Fingolfin23/SafeDrive25SS/single trajectory with CaSAdi/README.md

 205h MAY: uplodae trial.M, successfully finding the opt solution with double track plus nolinear tire while no constraints added now. need to add later

+20th MAY: uploaded approch1.py.
+A path planner with obstavle avoidance.